johnpuddephatt/collaborativehousing/_pages/services/local-authorities.md

 * **Thematic briefings**
   We are at the forefront of research on this nascent sector.
 As national or local policy changes you will be the first to know what it means for community-led housing, as we reveal the opportunities contained in shifting policy and funding landscapes.
 * [**Evidencing housing need**](/services/evidence)
   We have a long track record in undertaking housing need surveys, often an essential evidence-gathering opportunity for community-led housing developments, urban or rural.
-We’ve also helped build affordability calulators and bespoke financial appraisal tools for new housing models.
+We’ve also helped build affordability calculators and bespoke financial appraisal tools for new housing models.
 * **Help with formation of policy.**
   Housing and planning policy that promotes community-led housing is fundamental to enabling communities to bring forward opportunities and schemes in their local area.
 There are now national and regional examples of policy that have been successful in supporting community-led housing and the Hub will share this to ensure that we learn from each other and use what works best.
 * **Delivering technical advice and support**